-Offering PTO (paid time off) is (thankfully) no longer an employee perk - it has become the norm.
-Companies striving to get the best talent go a step further, though, by offering unlimited time off.
-And while many readers will immediately think this sounds ludicrous, it’s actually quite a good idea.
+Offering PTO (paid time off) has become the norm.
+However, companies striving to get the best talent go a step further by offering unlimited time off.
+And while many readers will immediately think this sounds ludicrous, it’s a very successful PTO strategy.

 Of course, don’t take the phrase literally and think anyone would be able to work for only half a year.
-This policy intends to ensure employees don’t need to think about whether they have 7 or 9 days of vacation time left.
-As long as work gets done well and in time, and teams coordinate well, this policy makes sure workers can get a long weekend getaway whenever they need one.
+This policy ensures workers don’t need to consider whether they have 7 or 9 days of vacation left.
+As long as work gets done well and on time and teams coordinate well, this policy ensures workers can get a long weekend getaway whenever needed.

-Encouraging time off is crucial with remote teams — it prevents burnout, keeps productivity high, and emphasizes the wellness we mentioned earlier.
+As we mentioned earlier, encouraging time off is crucial with remote teams — it prevents burnout, keeps productivity high, and supports wellness.

 Childcare benefits for a remote workforce

 While parental leave is significant for new mothers, make sure to have the option for fathers to take the leave too.
 Spending time with a newborn without the laptop pinging in the background is vital for new parents, probably desperate for a good night’s sleep.
-Companies who decide to go the extra mile offer allowances or subsidies for childcare expenses, whether it's babysitting, kindergarten, or preschool.
+Companies that go the extra mile offer allowances or subsidies to cover childcare.

 Delivery services and subscriptions

-Some employee benefits can be costly, while others come with a small price tag but mean a lot.
-This is the space where your human resources managers can get really creative and maybe even get to tailor an individual experience for each employee.
-Think anything from covering subscriptions to delivering Christmas gifts through Amazon - the possibilities are endless.
+Some employee benefits can be costly, while others have a small price tag but mean a lot.
+This is where your human resources managers can get creative and tailor an individual experience for each employee.
+Think anything from covering subscriptions to delivering Christmas gifts through Amazon.

-Some companies make sure to provide meals delivered to employees’ doorsteps at least once a week, while others send books or dog toys each month.
+Some companies deliver meals to employees’ doorsteps at least once a week, while others send books or dog toys monthly.
 You can give allowances for this too, but it’s more exciting to have actual items delivered if possible.
-Providing your team with goodies or paying for their Netflix account is guaranteed to make them smile and enjoy their time off.
+Providing your team with goodies or paying for their Netflix account will make them smile and enjoy their time off.

-Another perk to be saved for the post-Covid era, company retreats are incredibly important for building and strengthening company culture.
+Another great perk is company retreats which are incredibly important for building and strengthening company culture.
 Getting your remote team to gather in a different place once or twice every year helps team building and makes great memories for each team member.

-Interacting face to face with coworkers we only see on screen is a great experience that improves work relationships and employee engagement year-round.
-Retreats are also a great opportunity to tackle challenging projects or start new ones, since tackling stepping stones is always easier face to face.
+Interacting face-to-face with coworkers we only see on screen is a great experience that improves work relationships and employee engagement.

 Donations and other ways to impact the community